-HIST 546 Historical Research.
-(3 Hours) A course designed to assist students, especially those completing a thesis, in honing both their research and writing competencies.
-(Required)
+HIST 546 Historical Research for the Thesis.
+(3 Hours) A course designed to assist students completing a thesis in honing both their research and writing competencies.

 HIST 550 Oral History.
-(3 Hours) Designed to expose students with the techniques, methodologies and preparation of advanced projects in oral history.
+(3 Hours) Designed to expose students to the techniques, methodologies and preparation of advanced projects in oral history.

-HIST 551 Reading in Special Topics in History.
-(3 Hours) Designed for independent reading and critical analysis of selected subjects and historical issues in American or European history.
+HIST 551 Special Topics in World History.
+(3 Hours) Designed to provide coverage of specialized topics in Latin American, European, African, or Asian history.

 HIST 552 Problems in American History.
 (3 Hours) Designed to allow students to perform creative research in strategic areas and on topics such as women, reform movements, history of ideas, urban and regional planning, African-American experience, and American economic history.